GEcaiIT/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 Allow Students to Submit Images (optional)
 ============================================

-.. note:: You can only allow students to submit images in open response assessments consisting of a single prompt.
-Open response assessments with multiple prompts do not support uploading of images.

-..
-UI does not prevent specifying that images are allowed for ORA problems with multiple prompts.
-It would be ideal to manage this in the UI rather than have an error when students attempt this.

 To allow students to submit an image with a response, complete these steps.